nathanpena/fizz/README.md

 The code extends Ruby's built-in `Fixnum` class to add custom methods that determine if a number is divisible by 3, 5, or both (FizzBuzz).
 Additionally, the solution leverages polymorphism to dynamically return specialized classes (`Fizz`, `Buzz`, `FizzBuzz`) for numbers that meet these conditions.
 This approach cleanly separates logic and makes the FizzBuzz implementation more extensible and modular.

+## Applicability to Data Engineering & Data Analysis

+- **Data Transformation**: This implementation demonstrates the ability to manipulate and transform data dynamically, a skill critical in data engineering tasks where data flows need to be transformed according to certain business rules or logic.
+- **Object-Oriented Design**: The clean, modular design allows easy extensions and modifications, which is essential in building scalable and maintainable software solutions for data processing and analysis.
+- **Algorithmic Thinking**: The use of conditions and object-oriented principles to solve problems efficiently is directly applicable to both data engineering and data analysis roles, where solving complex data-related problems is essential.

 ### Skills Demonstrated:

 - **Class Extensions**: Extends the `Fixnum` class to add custom behavior, demonstrating an understanding of Ruby's core classes and how to modify them.